sabi-31/My_Perfect_Arch-linux/README.md

 ### 5. Encryption
-Now we will encrypt the root partition with luks2.
+Now we will encrypt the root partition with LUKS2.
 > When we use luks to encrypt our drive with a password or a key, what it does is create a header.
 This header is what actually encrypts and decrypts the drive.
 The password is saved in a 'keyslot', which unlocks only the header.
 This is different that plain encryption, where the password is used to encrypt the entire disk.
 This allows a greater flexibility when creating and managing passwords and keys.
-We can also have multiple 'keyslots' created that can unlock the header.
+We can also have multiple 'keyslots' (i.e. backup keys) created that can unlock the header.

 > One downside of this approach is that if our header ever gets corrupted, we lose the ability to unlock our entire drive.
-To account for this, we will also backup our drive header further in the guide, so that it can be restored if the need arises.
+To account for this, we will also backup the header further in the guide, so that it can be restored if the need arises.

 <br>